samwasted/shell-cpp/README.md

 $ jail ./sketchy_binary
 ```

-All the raw kernel interactions, namespace isolations, and seccomp kills will cleanly stream into Terminal 2 without visually corrupting your `myshell` REPL!
+All the raw kernel interactions, namespace isolations, and seccomp kills will cleanly stream into Terminal 2 without visually corrupting your `jailsh` REPL!